JiriResler/mff-mgr-statnice-okruhy-poznamky/softwarove-technologie/poznamky/virtualizacia-cpu.md

 wish to switch from running the current process to a different one, a low-level technique known as a **context switch**.

-## Scheduling procesov - algoritmy
+## Scheduling procesov - jednoduché algoritmy
 - First Come, First Served
 - Shortest Job First
 - Shortest Time-to-Completion First